-Income tax is payable at three rates; the basic rate (20%), higher rate (40%) and additional rate (45%) There is thresholds for each rate.
+Income tax is payable at three rates; the basic rate (20%), higher rate (40%) and additional rate (45%).
+Thereare thresholds for each rate.
 Employee national insurance contributions are paid at the rate of 12% on earnings between the primary threshold and the upper earnings limit and 2% above the upper earnings limit.
 Employer's national insurance contributions are payable at 13.8% above the secondary earnings threshold.
-There is thresholds for each of these rates.
+There are thresholds for each of these rates.

 It is essential for the correct tax treatment to be given to the payment of expenses to employees and directors and for any benefits in kind provided to employers or directors to be notified to HMRC.
 Benefits in kind include the provision of accommodation, private medical insurance and cars.